SRCD Board & Staff

 Kelly Kucharski

+Kelly is honored to serve Eastern Fresno County as the new District Manager since 2023.
 As the District Administrator since 2019, Kelly has supported and created the structures necessary to build the District’s ambitious goals into reality.
-Kelly is also an administrator for a Fresno based community benefit organization that helps families overcome poverty.
 She is passionate about implementing shared values, purpose, and efficiency in organizations, as well as best practices for the stewardship of our natural resources.
+Her background is in community-serving nonprofits and project management.
 On her free time Kelly is hiking her favorite trails, finding peace in the views and enjoying the fresh air.

 Daisy Guzman

 Daisy has been with the Sierra Resource Conservation District since November 2022.
-She has a background in business administration from CSUF where she learned the skills and knowledge necessary for her position.
+She has a background in business administration from California State University, Fresno where she learned the skills and knowledge necessary for her position.
 Daisy is most passionate about collaboration to give back to her community and is a big lover of nature.
 In nature, Daisy’s favorite thing to do is explore new areas and views, especially while hiking.